Frequently Asked Questions About the Common Cold

 The common cold can be caused by nearly 250 different viruses.
 It's just too difficult for scientists to prepare a vaccine that protects against all of the cold viruses.
 Also, there's less need for a cold vaccine.
 Colds are minor infections of the throat, nose, and sinuses.
 Colds generally come and go with no serious complications.
 You're miserable for a few days, then it's over.

 3. Could my cold symptoms actually be allergies?

-If you are sniffling, but not achy or feverish at all, you may very well have allergies.
+If you are sniffling, but not achy or feverish, you may very well have allergies.
 Also, if your symptoms last longer than two weeks, and you also have red, itchy eyes, the evidence points to allergies.
-However, it's often hard to tell because people with allergies and asthma are more likely to get colds.
-They may already have inflamed and irritated lungs - so they are less able to fight off a cold virus.
+However, it's often difficult to tell the difference between a cold and allergies, because people with allergies and asthma are more likely to get colds.
+They may already have inflamed and irritated lungs, so they are less able to fight off a cold virus.